vanhuyz/docker-ruby-phantomjs/README.md

-# A Docker Image for running rspec/capybara on Ubuntu
+# A Docker Image for running rspec/capybara

 * Ruby 2.2.3
 * Node 0.10.29